Jammu Jammu And Kashmir, India Travel Guide

 Buying from local markets keeps money within the community and supports artisans.

-Always keep a copy of your passport and visa separate from the originals, and share travel plans with someone.
+Always keep a copy of your passport and travel visa separate from the originals, and share travel plans with someone.

 Choosing local businesses for lodging, dining, and activities directly benefits the local economy and residents.